Charles IX of Sweden

 He came into the throne by championing the Protestant cause during the increasingly tense times of religious strife between competing sects of Christianity.
-Just under a decade after his death, these would re-ignite in the Thirty Years' War of 1618-1648.
+Just under a decade after his death, these would re-ignite in the Thirty Years' War of 1618–1648.
 These conflicts had already caused the dynastic squabble rooted in religious freedom that deposed Charles' nephew (Sigismund III) and brought Charles to rule as king of Sweden.

 His reign marked the start of the final chapter (dated 1648 by some) both of the Reformation and of the Counter-Reformation.
 With the death of his brother John III of Sweden in November 1592, the Swedish throne went to his nephew, the Habsburg ally Sigismund of Poland and Sweden.
-During these tense political times, Charles viewed the inheritance of the throne of Protestant Sweden by his devout Roman-Catholic nephew with alarm.
+During these tense political times, Charles viewed the inheritance of the throne of Protestant Sweden by his devout Catholic nephew with alarm.
 Several years of religious controversy and discord followed.

 While King Sigismund resided in Poland, Charles and the Swedish privy council ruled in Sigismund's name.
 After various preliminaries, the Riksdag of the Estates forced Sigismund to abdicate the throne to Charles IX in 1595.
 This eventually kicked off nearly seven decades of sporadic warfare as the two lines of the divided House of Vasa both continued to attempt to remake the union between the Polish and Swedish thrones with opposing counter-claims and dynastic wars.

 Quite likely, the dynastic outcome between the Swedish and Polish representatives of the House of Vasa exacerbated and radicalized the later actions of Europe's Catholic princes in the German states such as the Edict of Restitution of 1629.
 In fact, it worsened European politics to the abandonment or prevention of settling events by diplomacy and compromise during the vast bloodletting of the Thirty Years' War.

-Duke
+Early life

+Charles IX was born on 4 October 1550 at Tre Kronor Castle in Stockholm as the youngest son of King Gustav Vasa and Queen Margaret.
+He was educated in childhood by his private tutor Jean d'Herboville.
+Upon Gustav Vasa's death in 1560, Charles received a duchy that included most of Södermanland and Närke, some parishes in Västmanland, part of Vadsbo County in Västergötland, and all of Värmland.
+According to Gustav Vasa's will, Dukes John (III) and Charles were to have a partially independent position as vassals under their elder brother Erik XIV.
+After he was crowned king, however, in 1561 he had a Riksdag in Arboga decide to restrict the independence of the duchies, the so-called Arboga Articles.
+At the age of 15, Charles participated in the Northern Seven Years' War where he commanded the artillery at the conquest of Varberg in 1565.